yellowmessenger/documentation/docs/platform_concepts/studio/steps/action-nodes-and-logic.md

 ### 11. Trigger Journey
 Trigger Journey action node can be used to trigger another journey at any point in the flow.
-> :information_source: If you add more steps after trigger journey, the bot will return to the remaining flow in the journey after triggered journey ins completed.
+> :information_source: If you add more nodes after trigger journey, the bot will return to the remaining flow in the journey after triggered journey ins completed.

 ![](https://i.imgur.com/60xWXCn.png)